Synonym(s)

 DefinitionThis section has been translated automatically.

-Frequent, solitary or multiple, acute or chronic, purulent infection of the superficial part of the hair follicle, bound to the hair follicle, which is mainly caused by staphylococci (commonly known as pimples or pustule).
-This type of folliculitis occurs mainly in the warm and humid tropical zones.
+Frequent, solitary or multiple, acute or chronic, purulent infection of the superficial part of the hair follicle attached to the hair follicle, which is predominantly caused by staphylococci (commonly known as pimples or pustules).
+This type of folliculitis occurs mainly in warm and humid tropical zones.

 You might also be interested in